google/WebFundamentals/src/content/en/fundamentals/performance/speed-tools/index.md

 **User experience can be captured with a single “representative user.”**<br>
-Real-world performance is highly variable due to differences in users’ devices, network performance, and other factors.
+Real-world performance is highly variable due to differences in users’ devices, network connections, and other factors.
 Calibrate your lab and development environment to test a variety of such different conditions.
-Use field data to inform selection of test parameters for device type (i.e. mobile vs desktop), network connections (i.e. 3G or 4G), and other key variables.
+Use field data to inform selection of test parameters for device type (i.e., mobile vs. desktop), network connections (i.e., 3G or 4G), and other key variables.
 {: .myth }

 <div class="clearfix"></div>